primedata-ai/docs/docs/entities.md

 # Entities

-The entity concept is an earlier missing piece in our model of a full sentence:
+The entity concept is an object component in Prime's model of a full sentence:

 **Subject** (profile) + **Verb** (event) + **Object** (entity).